 A sulfite is the result of Sulfur Dioxide chemically reacting with something.
 The end result of this happens to benefit various profit generating processes in some way.
 Along the way, it carries out various, most likely partially unknown reactions with nutrients in our food.

 So we’re using Sulfur Dioxide for the purpose of altering food and drink to increase profit, and in the process, the food and drink is being altered.
 As nutrients of the food are altered by Sulfur Dioxide, they generate a substance called a sulfite, which some people do not have the biochemistry to process.

-As we breathe sulfur dioxide, absorb sulfites with our skin or eat foods with sulfites, our digestive system has to process them or else they will end up trying to react with our cells, which is where we can start having reactions.
+As we breathe sulfur dioxide or absorb sulfites with our skin or eat foods with sulfites, our digestive system has to process them or they will end up trying to react with our cells, which is where we can start having reactions.

 Our SOUX gene reduces sulfites into sulfates so our body can finish processing them.
 Without a nutrient called Molybdenum(Mb), this gene does not function properly.
-If we react poorly to even natural food based sulfur compounds, we may or may need a bit more than molybdenum to get everything we require running again.
+If we react poorly to even natural food based sulfur compounds(onions, garlic etc), it’s possible we may need a bit more than molybdenum to get everything running again.
 The core of our methylation system may need some work.
 My other website gets into the basics of this https://sickoftired.com/methylation/

 Food products with sulfites